 In Texas, you must be offered uninsured and underinsured motorist coverage insurance by your insurance company.
 Purchasing such coverage is recommended in Texas.

-We recommend you buy underinsured and UIM coverage is because the odds of getting into an accident with either an uninsured motorist or in a more severe crash with someone who only maintains a minimum policy are significant.
+We recommend you buy Underinsured and UIM coverage because the odds of getting into an accident with someone with no insurance or in a more severe crash with someone who only maintains a minimum policy are significant.

-Texas Uninsured / Underinsured Insurance Claims.
+Texas Uninsured / Underinsured Insurance Claims

-What is the stacking of UIM coverage?
+What is the Stacking of UIM coverage?

 In State Farm Mut.
 Ins.
 Co. v.
 Conn, 842 S.W.2d 350 (Tex.
 App.
 1992), the court held that passengers could not stack UIM benefits of the vehicle in which they were a passenger and also claim liability coverage from that driver.
 The innocent passengers could not make both underinsured claims and liability claims under the same policy.

 However, the stacking of underinsured coverage is permitted when there are multiple layers of UIM coverage.